Ensemble Update for Academic Year 2020–2021

 ... you don't have to be a music major to be involved!

 Our ensembles include large bands, orchestras, jazz bands and combos, and choirs at every level of ability.
 There are also a number of smaller chamber opportunities for vocalists, instrumentalists and composers.
 In addition to the Ohio State Marching band, which is open to brass and percussion musicians by audition, the athletic bands have open enrollment and welcome woodwind players.
 Whether you are an experienced performer or a hobbyist, we have a group for you!

 DID YOU KNOW?

 Most ensembles have variable credit hours between 0.5 and 2, which allows you to participate without exceeding 18 hours per semester.

 For information about our ensembles, browse the links below.

 The School of Music also offers several ensembles that do not require an audition.
-Browse the ensemble links to discover opportunities such as University Band, Community Orchestra and others.
+Browse the ensemble links to discover opportunities such as University Band and others.

 NOTE: University Chorus does require a voice-placement audition to ensure that each singer possess the skills needed for ensemble participation.